 What doctors do about melanoma depends on how big and deep the cancerous area (known as a "lesion") is, what part of the body it's on, and whether it has spread to other parts of the body.

 Treatment for melanoma usually includes surgery to remove the lesion.
-If doctors suspect that cancerous cells may have traveled to other areas of the body, treatment may also include (high-energy X-rays that are directed at tumors) or (cancer-fighting drugs).
-Doctors may decide to use (or biologic therapy), a treatment that stimulates the body's own immune system to fight cancer cells, along with these other treatments.
+If doctors suspect that cancerous cells may have traveled to other areas of the body, treatment may also include radiation (high-energy X-rays that are directed at tumors) or chemotherapy (cancer-fighting drugs).
+Doctors may decide to use immunotherapy (or biologic therapy), a treatment that stimulates the body's own immune system to fight cancer cells, along with these other treatments.

 How Can You Prevent It?